A PLACE OF WRESTLING

 “When you got sick?”

 Tears slipped down his cheeks and he rubbed them away.
-Silent.
 He didn’t answer, but he didn’t have to.
 I knew.
-He’s been here for awhile in this necessary place, wrestling with God, grieving what was, afraid of what is.
+He’s been in this place awhile, wrestling with God, grieving what was, afraid of what is.

 “I don’t think about the future,” he finally said.